tradle/aws-stream-sort/README.md

 # aws-stream-sort

-cursor / priority queue using DynamoDB Streams and Lambda (no SQS).
+cursor / priority queue using DynamoDB Streams (optionally) and Lambda (no SQS).
 To enable the following:

 out-of-order messages -> [lambda using this library] -> in-order event stream from DynamoDB